vladdoster/zaccumulator/ZSTYLES.md

 ## Accumulator's Zstyles

-Values being set are the defaults.
+The values being set are the defaults.

 ```zsh
 # Main